tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Keys used in requests and responses
 ===================================

-This section describes ``iproto`` keys that are passed via the protocol.
+This section describes ``iproto`` keys contained in iproto requests and responses.
-They are Tarantool constants that are either defined or mentioned in the `iproto_constants.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_constants.h>`_.
+The keys are Tarantool constants that are either defined or mentioned in the `iproto_constants.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_constants.h>`_.

-While the keys are unsigned 8-bit integers, their values can have different types.
+While the keys themselves are unsigned 8-bit integers, their values can have different types.

 Basic description
 -----------------